uwspstar/nodejs/readme.md

 ![Node](https://raw.githubusercontent.com/uwspstar/Full-Stack-Developer/master/Img/node0.png)

 >A Node.js app is run by a single process, without creating a new thread for every request.
-Node provides a set of asynchronous I/O primitives in its standard library
+Node provides a set of asynchronous I/O primitives in its standard library.
+When Node.js needs to perform an I/O operation, like reading from the network, access a database or the filesystem, instead of blocking the thread Node.js will resume the operations when the response comes back, instead of wasting CPU cycles waiting.

 - First Class Function
 ```